Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containign the pattern
+Displaying the number of lines that contain the pattern